Eureka3301/StrainCraft/README.md

 # StrainCraft
 This is a small program that deals with raw data from the Rigol DS oscilloscope recording signals from the wheatstone bridges on the SHPB.

-* Now the program recalculates everything each time.
-The next step is to dump processed objects with __pickle__.
 * Extra calibration via striker speed can be added.

 * The program classes have a big mess in positional and keyword arguments.
 There is a great miscellaneous in filenames, workdirs and parameters.